Equal opportunities in chemistry

-With the decision of December 5th, 2016, the GDCh Board set up the "Equal Opportunities in Chemistry" commission.
-The overriding task of the commission is to anchor equal opportunities for women and men in chemistry in the GDCh in a sustainable and respectful manner.
-The constitutive meeting took place on September 13th, 2017 in Berlin.
-The commission was created as a successor to the Working Group on Equal Opportunities in Chemistry ( AKCC ), which was dissolved on December 31, 2017.
+By resolution of December 5, 2016, the GDCh Board established the "Equal Opportunities in Chemistry" Commission.
+The commission's overarching task is to sustainably and respectfully embed equal opportunities for women and men in chemistry within the GDCh.
+The inaugural meeting took place on September 13, 2017, in Berlin.
+The commission was established as the successor to the Working Group on Equal Opportunities in Chemistry ( AKCC ), which was dissolved on December 31, 2017.

-The commission steers the strategy of equal opportunities in chemistry according to the guiding principles of the GDCh in order to ensure that progress in this area is achieved within the GDCh and beyond.
-In coordination with the GDCh board, she develops specific goals, monitors their implementation, initiates promotional activities and takes part in projects.
-You can find more about the activities on a separate page.
+The Commission manages the strategy for equal opportunities in chemistry in accordance with the GDCh's mission statement, ensuring that progress in this area is achieved within the GDCh and has an impact beyond.
+In consultation with the GDCh Board, it develops concrete goals, monitors their implementation, initiates promotional activities, and participates in projects.
+More information about these activities can be found on a dedicated page.

 In its meeting on March 5th, 2018 in Jena, the GDCh board approved the GDCh guiding principle for equal opportunities in chemistry.